 The best example may be cases where the master is always running at or near full process speed but the follower is occasionally stopped and restarted (flying starts).
 When the follower is started and during its acceleration to line speed it accumulates a significant position deficit which can only be eliminated by the follower operating at speeds in excess of the specified ratio for a sustained period of time.
 This situation can be controlled by the use of CP-18 and CP-19.
-The entry at CP-18 is the maximum number of feedback pulses that the follower will fall back when it gets ahead.
+The entry at CP-18 is the maximum number of feedback pulses that the follower will regain when it falls behind.
+Conversely, CP-19 is the maximum number of feedback pulses that the follower will fall back when it gets ahead.
 The particulars of the application will suggest reasonable values for CP-18 and CP-19.
 That is, Lead and Lag errors which should be considered routine and recoverable.
 It should be emphasized that the position error is calculated ignoring the Accel and Decel ramps and the position routine will, in extreme situations, overpower the ramp routine.
 This makes it important that appropriate, reasonable values be chosen for CP-16, CP-17, CP-18, CP-19 and CP-29.